Search

 To benchmark our solution we setup our solr instances using dockerized solr in a t3.large aws machine (2 vCPU, 8GB ram).

 We have chosen to use the MS MARCO collection for document retrieval.
-We actually used a subset of the documents as it is very expansive to transform all of them with BERT and our goal was only to perform a simple benchmark.
+We used a subset of the documents as it is very expensive to transform all of them with BERT and our goal was only to perform a simple benchmark.

 We have taken the first 461K documents from the collection.
 From here, we have applied BERT to all the documents in the sub-sample and all the queries and we stored the embeddings in separate files structured in the following way: